 The Orangery, Kensington Gardens, London, England

 So, I fancy myself a pretty classy lady.
 When I took my first trip to Europe in 2013, with a brief stop in London, I knew I had to take part in a traditional British afternoon tea.
-Prior to our arrival to London, my best friend and I booked a reservation at The Orangery.
+Before we arrived in London, my best friend and I booked a reservation at The Orangery.

 I didn’t know what to expect as I rode the Tube to our real-life tea party.
 Once we arrived, I was pleasantly surprised at the beauty and expanse of the gardens surrounding The Orangery.
 The Kensington Gardens, one of London’s eight Royal parks is a great place to visit, not only for afternoon tea but for the beautiful scenery and the gorgeous historic Royal palace on its grounds, Kensington Palace.

 The Orangery at Kensington Gardens offers afternoon tea daily from noon to 6 PM.
 The cost of £28.50 includes a selection of loose leaf teas, tea sandwiches, scones, and pastries.
 Regardless of the price, I must say that the experience of sitting on a patio surrounded by an enchanting English garden, while delicately sipping tea and partaking in a delicious assortment of treats is priceless.

 Created by Australian patissier Adriano Zumbo, The Mad Hatter-themed tea party served at the W Hotel is a feast for all the senses.